What is lead generation?

 Nurturing potential customers, referred to as ‘prospects‘, in this way can establish rapport and positive brand sentiment.

-How lead generation works and ways to generate leads for your business
+How lead generation works

-There are more ways than ever to generate qualified leads by nurturing prospective customers across all the different marketing platforms you use.
+There are more ways than ever to generate qualified leads by nurturing prospective customers across the different marketing platforms you use.

 Some of the different lead generation techniques that you could use in a diverse marketing strategy include:

-- Email marketing
+- Email marketing campaigns

 - Social Media

-These different methods fall into two broad channels: inbound marketing and outbound marketing.
+Lead generation strategies fall into two broad channels: inbound marketing and outbound marketing.

 Inbound marketing is about attracting a larger audience to your website via landing pages (paid and organic) and other similar techniques.
-Once they arrive, your content can has the ability to do a few things.

 From there, you can educate and later persuade them of the value of your product, ending with calls to action or CTAs that direct them through to your order form, e-commerce store or enquiry page.
 Also consider downloadable and gated content to help capture lead information.